Energy decay for the time dependent damped wave equation: Introduction

-There are a variety of results when the damping is allowed to depend on time, although many of them apply only in Euclidean space, require the damping to never vanish and establish polynomial decay rates for damping tending to 0 as time goes to infinite \cite{Matsumura1977, Uesaka1980, MochizukiNakazawa2001, Ikehata2003, HirosawaNakazawa2003, Yamazaki2006, Wirth2004, Wirth2006, Wirth2007, Kenigson2011, Hatvani2018}.
+There are a variety of results when the damping is allowed to depend on time, although many of them apply only in Euclidean space, require the damping to never vanish or establish polynomial decay rates for damping tending to 0 as time goes to infinity \cite{Mochizuki1976, Matsumura1977, Uesaka1980, MochizukiNakazawa2001, Wirth2004, Wirth2006, Wirth2007, HirosawaWirth2008, wirthperiodic, Kenigson2011, PaunonenSeifert2019, vjdl}.
 There are fewer energy decay results on manifolds when the damping term is allowed to vanish.
-If the damping is time-periodic then $W$ satisfying a version of the GCC implies exponential decay \cite{RousseaLebeauPeppinoTrelat}.
-That paper also applies in the case where $M$ has a boundary.
-Note that any damping which satisfies the GCC hypotheses of \cite{RousseaLebeauPeppinoTrelat} also satisfies Assumption \ref{timegcc}.
+Study of such damping using microlocal methods, goes back to \cite{RauchTaylor1975b}, where they show, if growing eigenmodes can be ruled out, exponential decay of energy holds for time periodic damping satisfying a GCC hypothesis.
+Using a different approach \cite{LRLTT} show that time periodic $W$ satisfying a slightly different GCC hypothesis (Assumption \ref{as2} in this paper) implies exponential decay and discuss several explicit examples.
+Note that any time periodic damping which satisfies the GCC hypotheses of \cite{LRLTT} also satisfies Assumption \ref{TGCCp}.
+For further discussion of time periodic damping see \cite{wirthperiodic, PaunonenSeifert2019}.
+This paper, and indeed \cite{BardosLebeauRauch1992} and \cite{LRLTT}, prove exponential stability for the damped wave equation from observability of the standard wave equation from $\{W>\e\}$, this approach goes back to \cite{Haraux1989}.
+For related work on time dependent observability see \cite{Shao2019}.

-\textbf{Acknowledgements} I would like to thank Andras Vasy for proposing this question to me and for his helpful comments throughout the course of this project.
+\textbf{Acknowledgements} I would like to thank Andr\'as Vasy for proposing this question to me and for his helpful comments throughout the course of this project.
+I would also like to thank the anonymous referee of the first version of this paper for pointing out errors in that version, as well as the anonymous referee of the second version for comments that improved the exposition.
+I am also thankful to Jared Wunsch, Ruoyu P.T.
+Wang, and Willie Wong for helpful conversations.
+I would also like to thank Emmanuel Tr\'elat for helpful correspondence.